 Strict & Kipping Pull-up Technique Cues

-In this video, Zach and Pamela are going to break down the mechanics of the strict pull-up and kipping pull-up with proper technique considerations being specific to the CrossFit athlete.
+In this video, Zach and Pamela are going to break down the mechanics of the strict pull-up and kipping pull-up.

 Inside Performance Plus, we’ve got several programs to help you crush all your pull-up goals!
 Check those out for help, no matter where you are in your pull-up strength progression!